jwwojak/jwwojak.github.io/README.md

 This is a test space.
 I'm using it to:

 - Post [my resume and work experience](https://jwwojak.github.io/site/resume/resume/) for job search purposes.
-- Host my [technical writing and style guide](https://jwwojak.github.io/site/).
+- Host my [technical writing and style guide](https://jwwojak.github.io/site/), which also doubles as a writing sample.
 This guide started as a simple doc and has grown over the years.
 It contains mostly DITA-based, and common sense, tech writing rules and advice.
 - Test and learn more about [MkDocs](https://www.mkdocs.org/), a static site generation tool.

 ## Contact